KIM-HANJOO/TOY-CFD-for-ground/README.md

 2.  cubes will be made by meshing the ground (6 * 6 * 6)
 3.  center of the cubes represents 'nodes'
 4.  every nodes(= cubes) exchange heat with 6 face-to-face attached nodes (= cubes)

+### Plus
+In simulating this unsteady heat-transfer model, most problems appeared on 'Thermal mass'.
+Ground's thermal mass is too big that if T0 of the nodes were set far from their normal temperature range, the simulation should need more than a year to finish warmup.
+Mesh wasn't finely set enough, so boundary condition nodes effected too much on other non-boundary nodes, and because the thermal mass of the ground nodes are too big, the effect of boundary condition nodes began worse.